 Uncommon Sense Summer Seminar

-In addition to forecasting, accepted students will learn to build models of complex systems, create Bayesian priors, examine and combat their cognitive biases, and make more accurate predictions.
-Classes are project-based, incorporating interactive activities such as a cold war nuclear simulation, an iterated prisoner’s dilemma tournament, betting with fake currency, and much more.
+Students will learn to build models of complex systems, compete to forecast answers to important geopolitical questions, create Bayesian priors, examine and combat their cognitive biases, and make more accurate predictions.
+Classes are project-based, incorporating interactive activities such as a cold war nuclear simulation, an iterated prisoner’s dilemma tournament, creating markets (using fake currency), and much more.